networktocode/schema-enforcer/docs/ansible_command.md

 - schema_enforcer_strict
 - schema_enforcer_automap_default

 Schema enforcer strips these variables from each host before evaluating the host variables for adherence to schema.
-If you would like to include any of these host vars in schema evaluation, you can do so by declaring the `ansible_vars_to_evaluate` setting in the ansible host/group files.
+If you would like to include any of these host vars in schema evaluation, you can do so by declaring the `magic_vars_to_evaluate` setting in the ansible host/group files.

 In the following example, the `inventory_hostname` ansible magic var is set to be evaluated against schema.